 Trial and appellate counsel for Sensormatic in patent infringement case involving the design of electronic video surveillance equipment.
 Secured summary judgment of invalidity.
 Judgment affirmed on appeal.

 Express Scripts v.
 Walgreen Co.
 (N.D.
 Ill. and American Arbitration Association 2011)

-Defended Walgreens against a preliminary injunction motion filed by Express Scripts, seeking to shut down Walgreens’ “I choose Walgreens” communications campaign.
-Walgreens successfully moved to transfer the case from federal court to an AAA arbitration.
+Defended Walgreens against a preliminary injunction motion filed by Express Scripts, seeking to shut down Walgreens' "I choose Walgreens" communications campaign.
+Walgreens successfully moved to transfer the case from federal court to a AAA arbitration.
 After a two-day evidentiary hearing, the arbitrator issued a ruling denying the parties' requests for preliminary injunctive relief.
-After the ruling, Walgreens continued its “I choose Walgreens” campaign.
+After the ruling, Walgreens continued its "I choose Walgreens" campaign.
 Prior to the hearing on the merits, the parties agreed to dismiss their respective claims.
 No other action has been or will be taken by either party with respect to this case.
 Click here for press report.

 Represented (along with my colleague Adam Mortara) two law professors in connection with amicus brief at the merits stage.
 Case involves whether a dead-beat dad who failed to pay child support had a right to an appointed lawyer before he was found in civil contempt.

 Plumbers Local #65 Pension Fund v.
 Nicor Inc., et. al.

 Defended Nicor in a set of shareholder class action suits challenging Nicor's proposed merger with AGL Resources.
 The case settled on favorable terms.
 Led the client through the court's fairness proceedings to secure court approval for the settlement agreement.

 Leadership Greater Chicago, 2017 Fellow